 How does Moneta price its background checks and intelligence assignments?

 Moneta’s background checks (from Pre-Employment to Comprehensive Screening) are fee-based, plus expenses, as opposed to an increased flat fee.
 Price for background checks range from $895 to $5,950, depending on the level of background check required.

-Regarding intelligence and investigative services, Moneta charges per hour.
-We will discuss with you the nature of your request, your needs, what information you already know.
-We will then provide an estimate based on time and expenses.
-Estimates, scope of assignments, expenses, etc., will be confirmed with you before we commence work.
+Moneta charges per hour for intelligence and investigative services.
+In our free initial consultation, we discuss with you the nature of your request, your needs and what information you already know.
+Subsequently, we provide an estimate based on the job’s required time and expenses.
+Our fees are confirmed before work commences.

 Does Moneta require payment up front?

 Moneta requires 50% up front and the remaining balance within 30 days from the invoice date.
-Payments to Moneta are not contingent in any way and are due whether or not our Client receives reimbursement from its Client or other third-party.
+No exceptions.

 How will we receive our Reports (i.e., Background Check Reports, Intelligence Reports?

-Two ways: Moneta delivers Reports via secure email and uploads them to your Online Client Portal.
+Moneta delivers Reports via 1) secure email and 2) uploads them to your Online Client Portal

 How does Moneta handle its Clients’ information and personal information of the people and companies it investigates?

-Moneta does not provide or disclose any Client or Subject information to any third-parties outside of our organization and our network of suppliers, outside sources and independent contractors.
-Before we commence any assignment, Moneta will provide you with its full Privacy/Confidentiality policies.
+Moneta does not disclose client or subject information to any entity outside of our organization and its network of suppliers, outside sources, and independent contractors.

 What information is not reportable under the FCRA?